-The project is considered to involve wide dissemination of results if the results of the project are disseminated through conferences, publication, open access repositories, or free or open-source software.
+The project is considered to involve wide dissemination of results if it meets the following condition:

+a) The results of the project are disseminated through conferences, publication, open access repositories, or free or open-source software.

 If none of the above conditions are met, the IFD maximum investment rate for the project participant will be 15.0% lower than the rates in Tables 2 to 4.